ranvis/php-ext-cbor/README.md

 -	`CBOR_TAG_STRING_REF_NS`
 - `CBOR_TAG_STRING_REF`

 25(stringref) is like a compression, that "references" the string previously appeared inside parent stringref-namespace tag.
-Note that it differs from PHP's reference to `string`, i.e. not `$stringRef = &$string`.
+Note that it differs from PHP's reference to `string`, i.e. not the concept of `$stringRef = &$string`.
-On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced.)
+On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
 On decode it can save memory on decode becasue PHP can reference count the same `string`.
 At the cost of keeping hash table of the strings for both encoding and decoding.

 For decoding, stringref support is enabled by default, while encoding it should be specified explicitly.
 If `true` is specified on encoding, data is always wrapped with stringref-namespace tag.
 It resets the string index (like compression dictionary) for the content inside the tag. `'explicit'` makes stringref active but the root namespace is not implicitly created, meaning stringref is not used on its own.